lmolkova/correlation/hierarchical_request_id.md

 Implementation MUST append "_" (underscore) to mark the end of generated incoming Request-Id.

 #### Outgoing Request
-When making request to downstream service, implementation MUST append small id to the Request-Id generated to represent this incoming request and pass a new Request-Id to downstream service.
+When making request to downstream service, implementation MUST append small id to the incoming Request-Id and pass a new Request-Id to downstream service.

-- Suffix MUST be unique for every outgoing HTTP request sent while processing the incoming request; number of request within the scope of this incoming request, may be a good candidate.
+- Suffix MUST be unique for every outgoing HTTP request sent while processing the incoming request;  monotonically incremented number of outgoing request within the scope of this incoming operation, is a good candidate.
 - Suffix MUST contain only [Base64](https://en.wikipedia.org/wiki/Base64) and "-"(hyphen) characters

 Implementation MUST append "." (dot) to mark the end of generated outgoing Request-Id.